Review · Gotrax

 The 30-second verdict

 The Gotrax Nano is the EU-spec mini folder Gotrax sells through US distribution.
-14" wheels, 31-lb weight, 250W motor, 15.5 MPH top speed — these specs are deliberate, not accidental.
+14" wheels, 31-lb weight, 250W motor, 15.5 MPH top speed: these specs are deliberate, not accidental.
 Gotrax built the bike to comply with the UK EAPC and EU pedelec rules (250W rated, 25 km/h = 15.5 MPH cap), then ships the same SKU through Amazon US, Target, Walmart, and Best Buy without changing the specs.

-For a US buyer, this means you get a bike that's conservative by US standards — the federal Class 1 cap is 20 MPH, so the Nano runs 4.5 MPH slow of what most US riders expect.
+For a US buyer, this means you get a bike that's conservative by US standards, because the federal Class 1 cap is 20 MPH, so the Nano runs 4.5 MPH slow of what most US riders expect.
 The trade-off: the lower spec also means a lighter bike (31 lb is the lightest in our catalog after the Vivi PONY01 at 34 lb) and the smaller motor + battery cuts both weight and price.

 Power and battery